mbuhidar/retro_typein_games/README.md

 As an example for an Ahoy! magazine file:

 ```
 Input:   basename.ahoy

-Output:  basename.prg (tokenized file that can be run on a Commodore
+Outputs:  basename.prg (tokenized file that can be run on a Commodore computer
-computer or on an emulator like VICE)
+                        or on an emulator like VICE)
+          basename.chk (list of line numbers and checksums, along with the
+                        number of lines, for comparision to checksums printed
+                        in the magazine)
 ```

 ### Notes for entering programs from Ahoy issues prior to November 1984: